 A serving of dry enriched pasta supplies about 25 percent of the recommended daily intake of folic acid.
 When paired with folate-rich foods like black beans and spinach, a pasta meal could easily supply nearly three-quarters of your daily folic acid requirements.

 Access more Questions & Answers About Folic Acid.

 While experts agree that over-consumption of carbohydrates promotes weight gain, the same is true for over-consumption of any of the macronutrients, including fat and protein.
 Maintaining proper energy balance (calories in vs. calories out) is the key to weight management.
-According to the American Dietetic Association:
+According to the Academy of Nutrition and Dietetics:

 “Calories cause weight gain.
 Excess calories from carbohydrates are no more fattening than calories from any source.
 Despite the claims of low-carb diet books, a high-carbohydrate diet does not promote fat storage.
 Eating too many calories is the problem.1”